-Kamo River Walk
+5. Kamo River Walk

-Even crossing the river can be fun as there are several spots where you can cross by using a path of stepping stones.
+Even crossing the Kamo River can be fun as there are several spots where you can cross by using a path of stepping stones.
 Our toddler loved it and even our one year old thought it was a lot of fun!
 It’s a fun Kyoto experience which you should try if you are ever in the area.

-A Walking Tour of Higashiyama Ward
+6. A Walking Tour of Higashiyama Ward

-Many of the Higashiyama Ward’s top attractions are shorter walks which can be combined and seen in a single outing.
-We started in Shinbashi Dori and continued on to the Gion Geisha District, Kiyomizu-dera Temple and then finished at Maruyama Park.
+Many of the Higashiyama Ward’s top attractions can be combined through a series of easy Kyoto walks.
+We started our self-guided walking tour in Shinbashi Dori and continued on to the Gion Geisha District, Kiyomizu-dera Temple and then finished at Maruyama Park.

 Some claim Shinbashi Dori is the most attractive street in all of Asia, and we can attest to its beauty.
 We were there just as the fall colors were starting to turn; we can imagine how beautiful it would be with the spring cherry blossoms or the full fall colors.

-Knowing we likely wouldn’t get to see a geisha, we were content to walk through it very early in the morning, when we had it pretty much to ourselves.
+Knowing we likely wouldn’t get to see a geisha in Gion, we were content to enjoy our easy walk very early in the morning, when we had it pretty much to ourselves.

 We took a detour through a neighborhood just north of the park, which was less appealing.
 Nonetheless, as you approach the temple complex, you are greeted by a lot of stairs.
 Beyond this, you are rewarded with beautiful buildings, including a three storied pagoda.

-Maruyama Park is one of the most popular spots in Kyoto for cherry blossom viewing in the spring.
+Maruyama Park is one of the most popular spots for cherry blossom viewing in Kyoto in the spring.
 It’s a beautiful park where little kids can burn off some energy chasing pigeons and watching the carp swim in the pond.